 Visit a winery in Santorini

-Day 2 in Santorini – Visit Perissa and Perivolos beaches, spend the evening in Fira
+Santorini Itinerary Day 2 – Visit Perissa and Perivolos beaches, spend the evening in Fira

 Apart from the Red Beach, the best-known beaches in Santorini are on the east side of the island.
 They all have dark coarse sand mixed with pebbles in different sizes.